Essential Vocabulary for TOEFL - Crime and Punishment

 the illegal use of someone's name and personal information without their knowledge, particularly to gain money or goods

-the punishment in which a felon is sentenced to stay in jail for the rest of their life
+the punishment in which an individual is made to stay in jail for the rest of their life, typically for committing a serious crime

 using one's power or authority to do illegal things for personal gain or financial benefit